paul-rosero/learning-java/Concepts.md

     An instance of a class.
 Every object in java has its own state.

 Interface -
     Is like a class in Java but there are differences between class and interface.
 Interface is a collection of methods or we can say collection of abstract methods.
 A Class can inherit the interface using the "implements" keyword.
 In interface we can only declare or give prototype to method we cannot define methods inside the interface.
+"Interface" keyword is used to create interface in java.